The Mystical Nauthúsagil Ravine in South Iceland & its beautiful Waterfalls

 Wear boots as you will have to step on stones in the small shallow river in the ravine and in one spot you will find chains to help with getting up and down a small waterfall (very small).

-But even though it is small it is difficult ascending without the chains.
+But even though it is small, it isn't easy to ascend without the chains.

 Very useful chains and ropes in Nauthúsagil